Ershn00/symfony-command-api-csv-json.xml/README.md

 <li>Full URL path for .csv file required.
 (E.g. http://127.0.0.1:8000/convert/csv/data.csv)</li>
 </ul>

-REST API to serve the contents of the JSON file filterable by name and discount_percentage.
+REST API to serve the contents of the JSON and XML file filterable by name and discount_percentage.
 <ul>
 <li>CSV file is placed under "public" folder.</li>